A Note on Switching Conditions for the Generalized Logical Connectives in Multiplicative Linear Logic: Preliminaries

-\begin{defn} For any two partitions $p,q\in\mathcal{F}$, a meeting graph $\mathcal{G}(p,q)$ is a labelled graph $(V_{1},V_{2}, E)$ as follows; \begin{itemize} \item $V_{1}$ is the set of upper nodes: these nodes have labels such that the numbers in the same class of $p$ correspond to the same node. \item $V_{2}$ is the set of lower nodes: these nodes have labels such that the numbers in the same class of $q$ correspond to the same node. \item$E$ is the set of edges connecting a node of $V_{1}$ and a node of $V_{2}$ such that there is exactly one edge between the same number of $p$ and $q$ \end{itemize} \end{defn}
+\begin{defn} For any two partitions $p,q\in\mathcal{F}$, a meeting graph $\mathcal{G}(p,q)$ is a labelled graph $(V_{1},V_{2}, E)$ as follows; \begin{itemize} \item $V_{1}$ is the set of upper nodes: these nodes have labels such that the numbers in the same class of $p$ correspond to the same node. \item $V_{2}$ is the set of lower nodes: these nodes have labels such that the numbers in the same class of $q$ correspond to the same node. \item$E$ is the set of edges connecting a node of $V_{1}$ and a node of $V_{2}$ such that for each number there is exactly one edge between the corresponding nodes of $p$ and $q$ \end{itemize} \end{defn}